nelsonjchen/intelplanetary/README.md

 # Intelplanetary

+Status: Has issues with FileSystemWatching stuff not reading anything unless flushed.
+Nothing is done at all yet.

 Read the output log of [Interplanetary: Enhanced Edition][iee] and invoke events.

 Built for changing room colors during a game.